Updated: Jan 16

 Lots of political pundits were saying that our new president elect needs to lower the fever of hateful rhetoric, so to that end, a collective sigh of relief.
 Now’s the time for a Dream Hastened.
 I did just write this, but I’m not a poet nor do I play one on TV.

 In 2020 many people no longer supplement their intellectual foundation in fact, let that sink in a minute.
 Yes, literature, art and film and the like are the informed opinions of those who author them.
 There was a time when you were free to choose a variety of media to form your ideals without being ridiculed or brazenly judged.
 It simply boiled down to how “well read” or “cultured’ you were.
-Social media has dismantled facts and made it acceptable for someone to reduce someone’s opposition to an idea as “stupid”.
+Social media has dismantled facts and made it acceptable to reduce someone’s opposition to an idea as “stupid”.
 Social media algorithms sift specific facts for the sake of division.
-Socially corralling those with similar interest and (of course) politics.
-I don’t think this was the initial intent for social media, but once they found a way to monetize your attention, those “Facts” became irrelevant.
+Socially corralling those with similar interest and of course politics.
+I don’t think this was the initial intent for social media, but once they found a way to monetize your attention, those “fscts” became irrelevant.

 By Mark Vallen